-This week, I am doing something a little different.
-I will give you the recipe for a cocktail to enjoy, but St-Germain isn’t the name, it’s an ingredient.
-Although it has been around for a few years now, I find that most people have still never heard of it—unless you are a cocktail geek like me.
+This week, we are doing something a little different.
+We will give you the recipe for a cocktail to enjoy, but St-Germain isn’t the name, it’s an ingredient.
+Although it has been around for a few years now, we find that most people have still never heard of it—unless you are a cocktail geek like me.

 So, what is this St-Germain stuff?
 Magic Elixir?
 Nectar of the Gods?
 Secret potion?
 Actually, you might say it’s all of the above.
 St-Germain is a new liqueur made from fresh elderflower blossoms.
 The elder, or more specifically, the European Black Elder grows throughout Europe, northwest Africa and southwest Asia.
 From the foothills of the Alps, the spring flowers are hand-picked and brought to the distillery where a secret process is used to extract their essence.
 The production of the liqueur combines old world techniques and ingredients with new processes that ensure quality and consistency.
 Production is limited and vintage bottles are individually numbered.

 The use of elderflowers is not a new concept.
 Elderflower cordial is actually quite easy to make and has been enjoyed by europeans for centuries.
 However, the cordial is often very sweet—sometimes requiring ten-to-one dilution with water or soda—and inconsistent flavor strength makes it hard to use in a drink recipe.
 But, now that we have St-Germain, some very exciting cocktails have appeared.

 1 oz St-Germain

 First, chill the champagne.
 Then, combine the pear vodka and St-Germain in a mixing glass, fill it with ice and shake to chill.
 Strain into a chilled cocktail glass and top with cold champagne.
 Garnish with an orchid flower.